Unital operads, monoids, monads, and bar constructions: The Kelly monoidal structures

 The Kelly product $\odot$ on $\SI^{op}[\sV]$ is defined by replacing $\LA$ by $\SI$ and ignoring base maps in this definition.
 We write $\odot_{\LA}$ and $\odot_{\SI}$ when necessary for clarity, but $\odot = \odot_{\LA}$ is the default. \end{defn}

-Although we are mainly interested in the case when $\sD$ and $\sE$ are unital, we shall make use of the following comparison between $i_0$, which gives based but not unital choices for $\sE$, and the Kelly product.
+Although we are mainly interested in the case when $\sD$ and $\sE$ are unital, we shall make use of the following comparison between the functor $i_0$ of \autoref{notn3}, which gives based but not unital choices for $\sE$, and the Kelly product.

 \begin{lem} If $\sD\in \LA^{op}[\sV]_{\mI_0}$ and $X\in \sV_{\mI}$, then $\sD \odot i_0 X$ is isomorphic to $i_0 \bD X$. \end{lem} \begin{proof} Since $(i_0X)(\bk) = \emptyset$ for $k>0$, $\sD \odot i_0 X$ and $i_0 \bD X$ only take nontrivial values at level $0$, and $(i_0X)^{\boxtimes *}(\mathbf{0}) = X^{\otimes *}$ by comparison of definitions.
 Therefore